-- A. Physical History: - 1.
-Date of erection: After 1956
+A. Physical History:

+1. Date of erection: pre-1956

-2. Architect: Unknown
+2. Architect: Frank L. Hope and Associates

 3. Original and subsequent owners: Ryan Aeronautical Company signed a 50-year lease in 1939.
 Ryan Aeronautical Company sold to Teledyne Inc. in 1969, and the combined company became Teledyne-Ryan Aeronautical Company (TDY Industries).
 TDY Industries merged with Allegheny Ludlum Corporation in 1996, and Northrop Grumman Corporation acquired TDY Industries from Allegheny in 1999.
 Presently, the property is leased by the San Diego County Regional Airport and is under the Jurisdiction of the San Diego Unified Port District.